Starting date: July – Sept 2018

 APPLICATION PROCESS: applicants must select one of the two projects detailed below, the main host institution being either IS2M (France) or MPIP (Germany).
 Required documents: a full CV, a motivation letter including a description of previous research experiences and contact details, official transcript, at least one recommendation letter.
 Only documents in English will be accepted.

-SUBMISSION: applicants should submit before Dec.
-15th the documentation to Dr. Heloise Therien-Aubin (MPIP) email@example.com and Dr. Abraham Chemtob (IS2M) firstname.lastname@example.org writing in the subject line the main host institution of their selected projects (e.g. Projects MPIP or Project IS2M).
-Applications will be reviewed until the positions are filled.
-Applications failing to include the requested documentation, where the candidates do not meet the eligibility criteria or which do not indicate the preferred projects WILL NOT be considered.
+SUBMISSION: applicants should submit before April 15th the documentation to Dr. Heloise Therien-Aubin (MPIP) firstname.lastname@example.org and Dr. Abraham Chemtob (IS2M) email@example.com writing in the subject line the main host institution of their selected projects (e.g. Projects MPIP or Project IS2M).
+The ideal starting date would be in July – Sept 2018, but not later than Sept.
+1. Applications failing to include the requested documentation, where the candidates do not meet the eligibility criteria or which do not indicate the preferred projects WILL NOT be considered.

 SELECTION PROCESS: Shortlisted candidates will be invited for in-person interviews (on site or by telephone / Skype).
 We will endeavour to provide feedback to unsuccessful applicants where possible.